Published 27 Jan 2023

 What Makes a Safe Food Storage?

-Safe food storage should be compliant with proper food storage procedures.
+Safe food storage should be compliant with proper food storage and food hygiene procedures.
 It should consider storage temperatures and specific procedures for different types of food.
 As a guide, below are the best practices for storing different types of food:

 Dry foods refer to canned goods, baking supplies, grains, and cereals.
 These types of food are stored in dry storage areas which should follow the following guidelines: